Yearly Training Requirements for Pilots

 A look at how long it takes to be promoted to the position of Captain on a commercial aircraft…

-Being promoted from First Officer to Captain can take anywhere from about 4 to 20 years from joining the airline, depending on the type of airline and individual performance.
+Being promoted from the rank of First Officer to Captain (or Co-Pilot to Pilot) can take anywhere from about 4 to 20 years from joining an airline, depending on the type of operation and the competency of the pilot.

-To Captain a commercial aircraft, you must have logged at least 1,500 flight hours and hold a full Air Transport Pilots Licence (ATPL).
-However in reality, most short haul airlines require a minimum of 3,000 hours before considering any pilots for promotion.
+To become a Captain of a commercial aircraft, you must have logged at least 1,500 flight hours and hold a full Air Transport Pilots Licence (ATPL).
+However, in reality, most short-haul airlines require a minimum of 3,000 hours before considering any pilots for promotion.
 Smaller regional turboprop carriers might however require less than this.

 To become a long haul Captain, you would need a minimum of around 5,000 flight hours which would take at a minimum 6 years to achieve.
 At many long haul airlines, which aren’t expanding significantly and don’t have a pilot turn over, it can take between 10 – 20 years before being promoted to the position of Captain.
 This isn’t necessarily because of capability, it’s because there are only a limited number of Captain positions and people are promoted in seniority order.